Residents of China's Wuhan rush to stock up as transport links severed

 The city government said it was suspending all buses, trains, subways, ferries and other long-distance transport as of 10 a.m.
 (0200 GMT) in an effort to keep the virus from spreading.

-Flights out of the city were also being suspended, it said.
+Flights out of the city, the capital of Hubei province and a major transport hub, were also being suspended, it said.

 The transport lock-down comes just before the Lunar New Year when hundreds of millions of people travel home or go on holidays abroad.

-The city made no mention of a ban on private vehicles leaving but one resident told Reuters she could not drive out of the city because guards were blocking the entrance to a highway she hoped to take.
+The city government made no mention of private vehicles but state media said the provincial government was cutting off Wuhan’s highway links.

+One resident told Reuters she could not drive out of the city late on Wednesday because guards were blocking the entrance to a highway she hoped to take.

 Authorities have advised residents not to leave the city.